demihe2004/demihe2004/README.md

 ### Hi there 👋

 - MFE @ UCLA Anderson
-- Archiving projects and notes about stochastic calculus, ML and empirical pricing etc
+- Archive projects and notes about stochastic calculus, ML and computation finance etc

 <!--
 **demihe2004/demihe2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.